 What are my options?

-There will be several different ways for families to access their entitlement.
-These will include:
+There are several different ways for families to access their entitlement.
+These include:

 - In a private Early Learning Childcare setting that's in partnership with Fife Council